HISTORY

 The building had been purchased by a local business man who agreed to refurbish it and rent it out to the then West City Christian Fellowship.
 Around that time Jim was contacted by Newcastle Council who encouraged the church to “smarten up the building” because it was on a main gateway into Newcastle.
 After reflecting upon the position of the church building, Jim and Jessica renamed the church, 'The Gateway Church Newcastle".

 The official opening of The Gateway Church Newcastle was on Saturday 23rd May 2009.
 At the opening attended by around 100 people, Ken Macauley (who had overseen the opening of the Benwell Evangelical Church in 1977) declared ‘The Gateway Church’ open.
 Robert Ward, leader of St Luke’s and Together in Christ -Tyneside, prayed God’s blessing on behalf of the pastors of Newcastle on the church.
-Ken Gott, overseer of House of Prayer Europe and Bethshan Church prayed for Jim and Jessica Hall and Wes Hall from IHOP Kansas City gave a message.
+Ken Gott, overseer of House of Prayer Europe and Bethshan Church prayed for Jim and Jessica Hall and Wes Hall gave a message.

 In 2012 and at the age of 70 Jim felt a call to move into a new season of ministry.
 He invited his son in law, Sam Douthwaite, to assume leadership of the church.
 At the time, Sam was part of the leadership of St Luke’s Church in Spital Tongues.
 He was also leading Street Pastors and House of Prayer Elswick, which met at The Gateway Church’s building.